 Freeform Robot

 Modular self-reconfigurable robotic systems have strong self-adaptation and self-healing abilities, which makes them capable of coping with various tasks in complex and changeable environments.
 Most existing modular self-reconfigurable robots have connection constraints on the mechanical structure.
 Their relative positioning and motion planning capacities are also limited to the structured environment, which is different from the real and changing environment.
 To break these limitations, this project aims to develop key technologies for modular self-reconfiguration robots to be applied in unstructured environments.
-The research results can lay a theoretical and technical foundation for the development of swarm robots and field robots, and can also be widely used in the areas of search and rescue, space exploration, etc.
+The research results can lay a theoretical and technical foundation for developing robotic swarms and field robots.
+They can also be widely used in search and rescue, space exploration, etc.

 [2020 IROS Best Paper Award on Robot Mechanisms and Design]